Long Creek Railroad

-The Long Creek Railroad is a Canadian short line railway operating in the Canadian province of Saskatchewan.
+The Long Creek Railroad is a Canadian shortline railway operating in the Canadian province of Saskatchewan.

 History

 The Long Creek Railroad officially opened on October 2, 2012.
 The railway was formed in 2012 when the Long Creek Railroad, previously a rail equipment operating company that had been managing the line since 2005, organized the purchase of 40 miles of former Canadian Pacific Railway trackage with the support of about 25 initial investors.
 The line, formerly owned by Canadian Pacific Railway and known as CP Bromhead, was slated for discontinuation in 2005.
 The CP Bromhead Sub was built in 1913 by Canadian Pacific, and was originally known as the Neptune Branch which ran between Estevan and Neptune, Saskatchewan.
 The current line begins in Tribune and runs to Estevan where it meets the Canadian Pacific at mile 137.5 of CP Weyburn Sub.
 The creation of the company was spurred by an $800,000 interest free loan, covering about 32% of the total purchase price, from the Saskatchewan government, which has a program to encourage the transfer of short lines to local ownership.